 Earnings is usually defined as the net income of the company which is obtained after reducing the cost of sales, operating expenses, interest and taxes from all the sales revenue for a specific time period.
 In case of an individual, it comprises of wages or salaries or other payments.

-How Earnings are Calculated?
+How are Earnings Calculated?

 They are generally determined as earnings available for the shareholders of the company.
 From the after-tax profits of the company, the profits shared with the senior class of shareholders of the company have to be subtracted like preference shareholders.
-The remaining profits are the company’s profits available for the shareholders which shall be distributed among shareholders in ratio.
+The remaining profits are the company’s profits available for the shareholders, which shall be distributed among shareholders in ratio.

 For example, a company has after-tax profits of $100,000.
 The company has 1,000 preferred shareholders who are guaranteed dividends of $ 30 per year and 10,000 common stock shareholders.
 In this case, the guaranteed dividend to the preferred shareholders is distributed first from the after-tax profits.
 The dividend distributed is $ 30,000, which is subtracted from after-tax profits.
 The remaining $ 70,000 profits are the earnings available for the common stock shareholders.

-Earnings are an important measure for all the stakeholders of the company to review their decisions.
+Earnings are an essential measure for all the stakeholders of the company to review their decisions.
 Above all, investors are highly affected by the net income of a company as it drives stock prices.
 It tells about the financial health of a company and the value of the stock of the company.
 The dividends are paid to the shareholders based on the net income of the company.

-Earnings vs Profits
+Earnings vs. Profits

 - In general language, the earnings and profits are treated as synonyms.
 In the financial industry, both terms are not the same.